Interpolative Fusions I: Tame topological base

-The converse to $(2)$ above almost always fails for general definable sets $X$.
-For example, if $A \subseteq M^x$ is an infinite definable set and $p \in M^x$ does not lie in $\cl(A)$, then $A$ is pseudo-dense in $X = A \cup \{ p \}$ but not dense in $X$.
-However, the converse to (2) does hold for certain definable sets, which we call dimensionally pure.
+Pseudo-density does not, in general, imply density.
+For example, if $X \subseteq M^x$ is an infinite definable set and $p \in M^x$ does not lie in $\cl(X)$, then $X$ is pseudo-dense in $X \cup \{ p \}$ but not dense in $X \cup \{p\}$.
+However, the converse to (2) does hold for certain definable sets, which we call pure dimensional.

 Let $X \subseteq M^x$ be definable.
 Given $p \in X$, we define